Designated hitter: Minor League Baseball

-International baseball leagues

-The DH is used in professional baseball except the Central League of Japan.
-When teams from different leagues play against each other in the Japan Series or interleague games, the DH rule is adopted if the Pacific League's team hosts the game.

-Japan's Pacific League adopted the designated hitter in 1975, as did the Cuban National Series in 1977.

 Amateur baseball

 In American high schools and other amateur baseball leagues that use National Federation of State High School Associations (NFHS) rules, a DH may bat in place of one player in any position, not just a pitcher.
 Many coaches use a designated hitter in place of the weakest hitter in the lineup, if they use one at all.
 In amateur baseball, many pitchers are also good hitters and will often play another position (or even DH) when not pitching.

 In 2020, NFHS rules were modified to also add a "Player/DH" rule where a player may start the game with offensive and defensive roles, and be substituted out only on defense while remaining in the game on offense as a DH.

 Japanese high school baseball is one of the few amateur baseball leagues in the world that has never used the designated hitter rule at all.
 In high school baseball in South Korea, the rule has been adopted since 2004.
 American Legion rules, on the other hand, allow the DH only to bat for the pitcher; prior to 1995, the use of the DH was not allowed in Legion baseball at all.